thesteffman/fancy-hangman-rs/README.md

 If `language` is not set, it defaults to the locale system settings or `"en"`.

-Run the importer tool by executing
+Run the import tool by executing
 `
 cargo run --bin import <file_path> [language]
 `.